Faculty VII - Economics and Management

 What are the admission regulations for the master’s program?

-All requirements and further important information for the admission to the MInE master’s program may be found here
+All requirements and further important information for the admission to the EaS master’s program may be found here

 Others